zombierzn/vungle-resources/English/iOS/swift-dev-guide.md

 ## 2. Add VungleSDK to Your Project

+### Update Build Settings

+In your project's build settings -> Enable Modules (C and Objective-C) should be set to YES

 ### Add Our Framework

 Our SDK is released as a framework, so copy *VungleSDK.embeddedframework/* into your project directory, then drag and drop it into Xcode (*Frameworks*) to have it linked to your project.